ably-labs/models/README.md

 }

-// a function used by the model to merge a change event that is received and the existing model state async function merge(state: Post, event: OptimisticEvent | ConfirmedEvent) {
+// a function used by the model to merge a change event that is received and the existing model state function merge(state: Post, event: OptimisticEvent | ConfirmedEvent) {
   return {
     ...state,
     text: event.data, // replace the previous post text field with the new value